klust/LUMI-BE-training-materials/docs/intro-evolving/03-Access.md

 for LUMI.
 CSC, the hosting institution from Finland, uses its own internal system to manage projects allocated on the Finnish national share.
 This system manages the "642"-projects.
-The other system is called Puhuri and is developed in a collaboration between the Nordic countries to manage more than just LUMI projects.
+The other system is called Puhuri and is developed in a collaboration between the Nordic countries to manage more than just LUMI projects and is based on [Waldur](https://waldur.com/).
 It can be used to manage multiple supercomputers but also to manage access to other resources such as experimental equipment.
 Puhuri projects can span multiple resources (e.g., multiple supercomputers so that you can create a workflow involving Tier-2, Tier-1 and Tier-0 resources).